-Human rights and human development analyzes the different efforts that have been made to reconceptualize economic relations between developed and developing countries in terms of rights and obligation under the normative paradigm of human rights.
-Topics covered include: (1) the NIEO program sponsored by the Non Aligned Movement in the UN General Assembly; (2) the Millennium Development Goals and the Sustainable Development Goals; (3) the human rights-based approach to development programming; (4) World Bank safeguard policies and Inspection Panel process; (5) the capabilities approach of Amartya Sen and Martha Nussbaum as an overarching framework for thinking about development; (6) exploitative economic practices such as "land grabbing" and modern forms of slavery; (7) basic inequality measures, human rights indicators and the SERF index.
+Human rights and human development analyzes the different efforts that have been made to reconceptualize economic relations between developed and developing countries in terms of rights and obligations.
+Topics covered include: (1) the capabilities approach of Sen and Nussbaum as a theoretical framework for thinking about development; (2) the NIEO program sponsored by the Non Aligned Movement in the UN General Assembly; (3) the Millennium Development Goals and the Sustainable Development Goals; (4) the exploration of abuses in development programs as well as exploitative economic practices such as "land grabbing" and modern forms of slavery; (5) the effort to quantify and measure progress in human rights through indicators, including the recent SERF index.
 This course is interdisciplinary in nature and explores the limited hard law and soft law that exists in the field of human development with the aid of extra-legal perspectives.
-It also provides students with some opportunities to engage with the mechanics and difficulties of measuring human rights achievement.
+It also provides students with opportunities to engage with the mechanics and difficulties of measuring human rights achievement.